sVinit108/QBET/README.md

 **Minimum:**
 - GPU: 8GB VRAM (NVIDIA RTX 2080 or equivalent)
 - RAM: 16GB
-- Training time: ~14 sec/iteration on RTX A6000 (with quantum attention enabled)
+- Training time: ~14 sec/iteration (Q-imp ON) on RTX A6000

 **Recommended:**
 - GPU: 24GB VRAM (NVIDIA RTX 3090/4090, A6000)
 - RAM: 32GB+

-> **Note on inference time:** With quantum attention disabled (`use_quantum_attention=False`), inference reduces to ~0.53 ms/iter — within one order of magnitude of classical baselines.
-The overhead arises entirely from classical simulation of quantum circuits, not from the model architecture itself.
+**Inference note:** With Q-imp disabled (`use_quantum_attention=False`), inference reduces to ~0.53 ms/iter — within one order of magnitude of classical baselines.
+The overhead with Q-imp enabled arises entirely from quantum circuit simulation on classical hardware and is expected to vanish on real quantum hardware.

 ## License